 To provide continuous learning it is requested that parents/guardians limit taking students out during school hours.
-Parents or guardians must notify the school office to pick their children up during school hours.
+Parents or guardians must check their child out from the school office during school hours.
 This rule will be strictly enforced to protect the children.
 Your cooperation in this matter is necessary and appreciated.